benbalter/benbalter.github.com/_posts/2014-09-22-open-source-is-not-insecure.md

 ---
-title: "FUD: Open source is (not) insecure"
+title: "Open source is (not) insecure"
 excerpt: "The idea that open source software is inherently less secure than its closed source or proprietary counterparts is untrue and stems from fear, uncertainty, and doubt (FUD)."
 ---